robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > [!IMPORTANT]
 > LXX Understand the basic syntax of test cases and tasks.
 (K2)

+### Separation and Indentation

+> [!IMPORTANT]
+> LXX Understand and apply the mechanics of indentation and separation in Robot Framework.
+(K3)

 As mentioned before, Robot Framework uses an indentation-based and space-separated syntax to structure keywords, test cases, and tasks.

 **Two or more spaces** are used to separate or indent elements in Robot Framework files, while a single space is a valid character in elements.
-The clear recommendation is to use **four spaces** or more to unambiguously make it visible

- to a potential reader where elements are separated or indented.
+The clear recommendation is to use **four spaces** or more to unambiguously make it visible to a potential reader where elements are separated or indented.

-All elements themselves in their section should be written without any indentation.
+All elements themselves in their section are written without any indentation.
 When defining tests|tasks and keywords, indentation is used to define their body, while their name is still un-indented.
+So after i.e. a test case name, all subsequent lines that are part of the test case body are indented by four spaces.
+The body ends when either a new un-indented test case name is defined or another section like `*** Keywords ***` starts or the end of the file is reached.

-While single tabulators (`\t`) as well as two or more spaces are valid separators, it is recommended to use multiple spaces for indentation to avoid issues with different editors representing the tabulator to the user, probably aligning the text to, i.e., a 4-space grid.
+While single tabulators (`\t`) as well as two or more spaces are valid separators, it is recommended to use multiple spaces for indentation and separation and avoid tabulators.
+This can prevent issues where different editors align text to a grid (e.g., 4 spaces) when using tabs, making it difficult for users to distinguish between tabs and spaces.
-This could cause a single tabulator to look the same as a single space in the editor, which would lead to confusion about the indentation level.
+It could cause a single tabulator to look the same as a single space in the editor, which would lead to misinterpretation of the file structure by a human reader.

+### Line Breaks, Continuation and Empty Lines

+> [!IMPORTANT]
+> LXX Be able to use line breaks and continuation in Robot Framework properly.
+(K3)

+Empty lines are allowed and encouraged to structure data files and make them more readable.
+In the next example, the sections are visibly separated by two empty lines, and the tests are separated by one empty line.
+Empty lines are technically not relevant and are ignored while parsing the file.

+By default, each expression in a suite or resource file is terminated by a line break, so that in each line only one expression is possible.
+However, for better readability or in the case of documentation for adding line breaks, expressions can expand over multiple lines if they are continued with `...` (three dots) and a separator (multiple spaces) at the beginning of the next line, potentially being indented.
+See the suite documentation as an example.

+### In-line Comments

+> [!IMPORTANT]
+> LXX Be able to add in-line comments to suites.
+(K3)

+In Robot Framework comments can be added to lines after the content by starting the comment with a separator (multiple spaces) and a hash `#`.
+The hash `#` is used to indicate that the rest of the line is a comment and is ignored by Robot Framework.
+Same works at the very start of a line, which makes the whole line a comment.

+If an argument value or any other value shall start with a hast (`#`) and it is preceded by a separator (multiple spaces), the hast must be escaped by a backslash `\` like `Click Element By Css    \#element_id`.

+Hashes in the middle of a string are considered normal values and do not need to be escaped.

+Block comments are not supported in Robot Framework, so each line that shall be a comment must be prefixed with a hash `#`.

+### Example Suite File

+> [!IMPORTANT]
+> LXX Understand the structure of a basic suite file.
+(K2)

 In the following example, two test cases are defined in a suite file.
 Their names are `Login User With Password` and `Denied Login With Wrong Password`.